 Your daughter’s comfort, privacy, and safety are our top priority, and we spend a lot of time training our staff and gaining parent feedback before your camper ever arrives at Mt.
 Gilead.
 As a parent, you will have the opportunity to tell us everything about your camper via our Parent Forms available to you during your registration process.
 You will then have the opportunity to approve who you would like us to share that information with, and what actions you would like us to take as a result.

 It’s best for your camper not to call home during their time at camp, especially when they are homesick.
-However, we would never keep your camper from calling home in an emotionally stressful situation at camp if we felt it was important, unless a parent requests otherwise during registration.
+However, we would never keep your camper from calling home in a stressful situation at camp if we felt it was important (unless a parent requests otherwise during registration).
 Parents are always contacted in medical situations.